Applying this year

 Please avoid other fixed commitments that might clash with interviews during this period as we may not be able to re-arrange interview times assigned to you.
 The College does not normally offer undergraduate places to candidates who are unavailable for interview.

 If you are unable to attend an interview during this period please contact the Admissions Office as soon as possible as well as noting these restrictions in your additional application questionnaire.
 If enough notice is given, it may be possible to avoid scheduling your interviews on particular days.

 Interviews can start as early as 8.00am, with the later ones finishing at 6.30pm UK time.
 It may not be possible to make any changes after you have been notified of your interview times.
 Any special arrangements for interviews in individual subjects will be communicated when you are notified of your interview date.

-All applicants for entry in 2022 and deferred entry in 2023 across the University will be informed of the outcome of their application in January 2022.
+All applicants for entry in 2024 and deferred entry in 2025 across the University will be informed of the outcome of their application via UCAS on 25 January 2024.

 Decisions on which candidates will receive an offer of a place are made on a holistic basis, combining performance in interviews, the school or college reference, actual and predicted exam results, and any other relevant factors concerning the application.
 So far as possible, both intellectual achievement and potential are taken into consideration.
 Our aim is to choose students of high ability who have a keen interest in their subject and who are likely to benefit most from the unique opportunities in this field of education at Cambridge.